motero2k/dynamic-installer/README.md

 # Dynamic Installer

 [![npm version](https://img.shields.io/npm/v/dynamic-installer.svg)](https://www.npmjs.com/package/dynamic-installer)
 [![License](https://img.shields.io/npm/l/dynamic-installer.svg)](https://www.npmjs.com/package/dynamic-installer)

-**Dynamic Installer** is a flexible, lightweight library for installing npm dependencies on the fly with custom options.
-Perfect for secure development environments where you might want to install libraries without altering the `package.json` (using options like `--no-save`) or to apply specific options to each dependency dynamically.
+**Dynamic Installer** is a library that allows you to **programmatically install npm dependencies** through code.
+It is ideal for **secure development environments**, enabling you to install dependencies using code instead of running `npm install` directly in the shell.

 ## Security Warning ⚠️

 > **Warning**: This utility injects commands directly into the shell and is designed for secure, controlled development environments only.
 Avoid using it in production or in any exposed context, as it could be vulnerable to command injection.

 ## Features

-- Install dependencies dynamically with global or dependency-specific options.
-- All npm `install` options are supported, as they are passed as strings directly to the npm command.
-- Supports usage of options like `--no-save` to avoid modifying the `package.json`.
-- Handles installation asynchronously, with results available via `await` or `.then()` for flexibility.

-## Supported Options

-All options available to the npm `install` command can be used with Dynamic Installer, including:

-- `--save-dev`, `--save-optional`, `--no-save`, `--global`: Control how dependencies are stored.
-- `--legacy-peer-deps`, `--force`: Manage dependency compatibility.

-You can find the complete list of options in the [npm install documentation](https://docs.npmjs.com/cli/v9/commands/npm-install).
+> Refer to the [**CHANGELOG**](CHANGELOG.md) for updates and changes.

+- **Programmatic npm installations**: Control installation options programmatically.
+- **Global or dependency-specific options**: Pass global options like `--no-save` that apply to all libraries, or specify options for each individual dependency.
+- **CommonJS and ESM support**: Compatible with both module systems.
+- **Verbose option**: Enable detailed logging of the installation process.

 ## Installation